Topological biomarkers for real-time detection of epileptic seizures: Results

 Patient 1 presents a focal seizure that rapidly generalizes (see Figure \ref{fig:patient_CC}).
 This is reflected in a gradual increase in the value of all the topological indicators, specially the ones associated to persistent homology at degree 1.
 On the other hand, the continuous decrease in the biomarkers by the end of the ictal state reflects the progressive global desynchronization.

 Patients 2 and 3 present a global seizure (see Figures \ref{fig:patient_RAO} and \ref{fig:patient_MAC}).
 The onzet is determined by a synchronized spike that triggers all the topological indicators, with an abrupt decrease after the seizure ends.
-The peaks in the first derivative at the start and end of the ictal state reveals abrupt changes in the dynamics, whereas low values in the interior of the ictal state indicate a stable global dynamic during the seizure (see Subsection \ref{interpretability} for details on the interpretability of every topological indicator).
+The peaks in the first derivative at the start and end of the ictal state reveals abrupt changes in the dynamics, whereas low values in the interior of the ictal state indicate a stable global dynamic during the seizure (see Subsection \hyperref[interpretability]{Interpretability of the topological biomarkers} for details on the interpretability of every topological indicator).

-Patient 4 presents a (focal) epileptic seizure in the frontotemporal area, that is evidenced in a change of dynamics in only a subset of the channels in the MEG recording (see Figure \ref{fig:patient_Aktar}).
+Patient 4 presents a (focal) epileptic seizure in the fronto-temporal area, that is evidenced in a change of dynamics in only a subset of the channels in the MEG recording (see Figure \ref{fig:patient_Aktar}).
 As in the previous cases, there is a peak in the sliding-window derivatives for degree 0 and 1 at the beginning and end of the ictal state.
 However, this case presents a gradual decrease in the values of the derivative at the post ictal state, showing a slow return to baseline.
 A similar situation can be read from the total persistence indicators, which present an abrupt increase during the ictal state in a plateau shape, and gradual recovery to baseline state after the seizure.

-Patient 5 presents a complex pattern during (and also after) the ictal state, that most of standard techniques for seizure detection are not able to recognize (see Subsection \ref{comparison}).
+Patient 5 presents a complex pattern during (and also after) the ictal state, that most standard techniques for seizure detection are not able to recognize (see \hyperref[comparison]{Comparison with standard seizure indicators}).
 Remarkably, all our topological indicators are triggered during the ictal interval, whereas they present stable low values at the preictal stage (see Figure \ref{fig:patient_CHB-MIT}).
-They also show a gradual decrease during the postictal sage.
+They also show a gradual decrease during the postictal stage.

+Patient 6 presents a type of seizure that was classified as \textit{video-detected with no discernible visual changes on the EEG}.
+However, our topological biomarkers from the EEG data clearly trigger during the seizure, while exhibiting flat behavior during the pre-ictal state.
+Although these biomarkers remain elevated after the marked termination point of the seizure onset, they gradually decrease in value (see Figure \ref{fig:patient_Beirut}), indicating complex dynamics during the post-ictal state.

-\subsubsection{Interpretability of the topological biomarkers.}
+\subsection{Interpretability of the topological biomarkers}

 In this section, we offer a detailed description of the connection between the seizure dynamics encoded by the physiological signals and the topological summaries.